YuchenXia/AASbyLLM/README.md

 # AASbyLLM

-The web-application is hosted here: [https://aasbyllmappv16-yawjvp4zbq-ew.a.run.app](https://aasbyllmappv16-yawjvp4zbq-ew.a.run.app)
+A web-application is hosted here (prototype version): [https://aasbyllmappv16-yawjvp4zbq-ew.a.run.app](https://aasbyllmappv16-yawjvp4zbq-ew.a.run.app)

 (Note: It may take 30 seconds to 2 minutes for the elastic server system to boot up.)

 # Demo: Generating AAS structured information model from PDF